jorisvddonk/feltyrion-godot/README.md

 ## Build

-Here's an example of how to build a release version (use the terminal to run the following commands in the parent directory of this repo):
+Here's an example of how to build a release version; use the terminal to run the following commands in the root directory of this repository.

+(If you want to build from some entirely different path, you can specify the absolute path to the locally checked-out git repository via cmake's `-S` flag (so instead of `-S .` as below, use `-S <absolute path to local git repository>`))

 ### Not MSVC